RediSearch/RediSearch/docs/commands/ft.search.md

 <details open>
 <summary><b>NEW!!!
 Polygon Search with WITHIN and CONTAINS operators</b></summary>

-Query for polygons which contain a given geometry or are within a given geometry
+Query for polygons which contain a given geoshape or are within a given geoshape

-First, create an index using `GEOMETRY` type:
+First, create an index using `GEOSHAPE` type:

 {{< highlight bash >}}
-127.0.0.1:6379> FT.CREATE idx SCHEMA geom GEOMETRY
+127.0.0.1:6379> FT.CREATE idx SCHEMA geom GEOSHAPE
 OK
 {{< / highlight >}}